Code-Institute-Submissions/project-5/README.md

 ## **UX**

-*I personally hate to cook and as I almost never visit those kind of websites, I search around the web first to get a general idea of the design and data required for this project.*
+*I personally do not like to cook and as I almost never visit those kind of websites, I search around the web first to get a general idea of the design and data required for this project.*

 *I visited many websites and the only thing I didn’t like was that they all looks a bit "outdated" in design and sometimes "too busy".*